ClarkSource/k8t/README.md

 Values can be easily added/modified in the same way

 ```
-$ kinja edit values --cluster Ano creds to it anyway or dont know where to get
+$ k8t edit values --cluster Ano creds to it anyway or dont know where to get
 ```

 A typical setup should look something like this